 Ouarzazate | Door of the Desert

 Begin the day in Ouarzazate, a city originally built as a French garrison in the 1920s.
 Today, it is a regional trade center, known for its pottery and carpets.
-See the Tifoultoute Kasbah, a majestic 17th-century fortress featuring a panoramic view of the valley of Ouarzazate and the High Atlas Mountains.
-Continue to elaborate Aït Benhaddou, a UNESCO World Heritage Site and home of the region’s most exotic kasbahs, some of which have been featured in famous films, including Lawrence of Arabia and Gladiator.
+See the Kasbah of Tifoultoute, a majestic 17th-century fortress featuring a panoramic view of the valley of Ouarzazate and the scenic High Atlas Mountains.
+Continue to Ait Benhaddou, a UNESCO World Heritage Site and home of the region’s most exotic kasbahs, some of which have been featured in famous films, including Lawrence of Arabia and Gladiator.

 Ouarzazate | Crossing the High Atlas Mountains

-Journey over the High Atlas Mountains, observing everyday life in remote rural towns, to the fascinating “Red City” of Marrakech, where you settle into your luxurious hotel.
+Journey over the High Atlas Mountains, observing everyday life in remote rural towns, to the fascinating “Red City” of Marrakech, where you check in to your luxurious hotel.

 Marrakech | Exploring the Red City

 Today, begin to unearth the secrets of Marrakech, starting in the medina, the old walled section of town that is a UNESCO World Heritage Site.
-Marvel at its architectural jewels, including the soaring Koutoubia minaret.
-Then visit the Dar Si Said Museum, which was originally built as a palace in the late 19th Century by the brother of the Grand Vizier of Marrakech, and houses a fine collection of antique carpets, unique doors, weapons and jewelry.
-Afterward, visit Djemaa el-Fna, Marrakech’s main square, which is filled with orange juice stalls and vendors, along with fire-eaters, mime artists, snake charmers and street musicians performing at every turn.
+Marvel at its architectural jewels, including the soaring Koutoubia Minaret.
+Then visit Dar Si Said Museum, originally built as a palace in the 19th century.
+Afterward, visit Djemaa el-Fna, Marrakech’s main square, which is filled with orange juice stalls and vendors, along with fire-eaters, acrobats, dancers and street musicians performing at every turn.
 You may also wish to stroll the city’s fabled, labyrinthine souks.

 Marrakech | Design Your Day